 I took a lot of online courses in different skillsets, read more books and online guides than I can remember, and tried so many different paths to making an income online.

 Eventually, I figured some of it out.
 I’m still figuring new things out every day though – I think living the nomad lifestyle requires a constant process of learning.

 To help folks following behind me, I recently created a huge 50-video online course called The Travel Lifestyle Course, which walks through a lot of the lessons I learned the hard way on the path to becoming a digital nomad.
 I also created a free mini-course that helps aspiring digital nomads avoid costly mistakes when getting started.

 But this is a relatively new lifestyle and, even for me, it requires constant adaptation and learning.

-Note from Mitch: I just finished going through the Travel Lifestyle Course myself and was blown away.
+Note from Mitch: I just finished going through the course myself and was blown away (check out my full Travel Lifestyle Course review here—including a video sneak peek).
 This would’ve been SO handy to have 3 years ago when I was first starting out!
 If you’re interested in becoming a digital nomad and want someone who’s “been there done that” to give you step-by-step instructions and guide you by the hand, this is the best resource out there (that I know of).
 I recommend starting with his free digital nomad mini-course.

 I am an affiliate for Nate’s course and will receive a small commission if you sign up using my link.
 That said, I recommend this course whether you use my link or not.